apsinghAnalytics/FinRAGify_App/lean_finragify/readme.md

 *This repo is for the light weight version of the FinRAGify_APP, which uses the [Cohere Rerank API,](https://docs.cohere.com/reference/rerank) instead of the open source [*CrossEncoder model (ms-marco-MiniLM-L-6-v2)*](https://huggingface.co/cross-encoder/ms-marco-MiniLM-L-6-v2) for reranking the retrieved data chunks.
 This *reduces the RAM requirements from 300- 600 MB to about 150-300 MB*, which can be very helpful in deploying the app to smaller free-tier cloud instances like the AWS EC2 t3.micro*

+This readme provides a brief overview off the app, focusing on the app installation instructions.
+For more details, please checkout the [blog here](https://apsinghanalytics.github.io/2024/08/26/FinRAGifyApp/)

 ## Project Structure